-Overall pass rates for students at College continue to compare well with national benchmark data and showed a slight improvement in August 2021.
-Value added data (ALPS and Nick Allen) shows continued outstanding progress from students' starting points.
-Value added performance for Level 3 Vocational qualifications remains outstanding.
 The College's inclusive curriculum offer enables students the opportunity to study courses they otherwise may not have be afforded in the local area.

-GCSE and BTEC level 2 provision in College continues to be outstanding.
-High grade pass rates for BTEC and GCSE 9 - 4 achievement far exceed national and sector benchmarks.
+Overall pass rates for students at College in Summer 2023 continue to compare well with national benchmark data.
+Value added data (ALPS and Nick Allen) shows strong progress from students' starting points.
+GCSE and BTEC level 2 provision in College continues to be strong with high grade pass rates for BTEC and GCSE 9 - 4 achievement far exceeding national and sector benchmarks.